 And that’s during the “get situated” part that I noticed that my power was running super low.
 So low, in fact, that I wondered if my Garmin wasn’t just picking up the signal of just one pedal (as it had on a training ride just two weeks before; yep, this is the legendary Garmin reliability in action for you).
 Sadly, I couldn’t blame Garmin on this one; I was just not producing much power.

 I didn’t feel tired after the swim, so it wasn’t a matter of overcooking it in the water.
 There was just no mojo.
-So I could either try to stick with the plan—200W average, 220W on longer inclines, 240W on shorter ones, or go by feel.
-Given that I couldn’t access the dynamic plan I had created on BestBikeSplit—another techbro failure in quick succession—I figured any attempt of relying on technology would be counter productive.
+So I could either try to stick to the plan—200W average, 220W on longer inclines, 240W on shorter ones, or go by feel.
+Given that I couldn’t access the dynamic plan I had created on BestBikeSplit—another techbro failure!—I figured any attempt of relying on technology would be counter productive.
 Better to rely on feel.
 Oh well, I guess we’ll do it the old-fashioned way (do you see a pattern emerge?).

 Another big change this year was that I was going to take my fueling seriously.
 No, I know I’ve said it before, but this time I mean it.
 I had 12 Maurten gels 160 (780g total of which 580g of carbs) in three flasks and 3 bottles of Maurten 320 (234g CHO).
 That’s some 800g of carbs.

-For those of you who understand only some words in the previous paragraph, what I’m saying is that I spent almost as much as Michelin-starred meal to get a bunch of sugars that would not be enjoyable.
+For those of you who understand only some words in the previous paragraph, what I’m saying is that I spent almost as much as I would have on a Michelin-starred meal in state-of-the-art engineered nutrition to get a bunch of sugars that would not be enjoyable.
 But that maybe, just maybe, would keep me going.

 I went through my first bottle during the first 20 km or so.
-That was easy.
-At first, gels were pretty easy to eat, too.
-The course in Nice goes up pretty quickly after the initial 10 km, so I knew I’d be carrying two extra bottles—so, some 1.5kg—extra, but I preferred doing this than stopping at the special needs point.
+That was easy, since I hadn't had a drink in 90 minutes of racing.
+Gels were pretty easy to eat, too, this early in the day.
+Now, the course in Nice goes up pretty quickly after the initial 10 km, so I knew I’d be carrying two extra bottles—so, some 1.5kg—extra, but I preferred doing this than stopping at the special needs stations.
 I had my calories with me, the aid stations would be for fluids.

 So, good plan, right?
 Yes, I thought so, too.
 What I didn’t plan for was French-quality roads.
 You know, potholes and more potholes.
 Yep, the kind that can shake your bottles free.
 So after carrying two full bottles up the first climb, I lost them both in rapid succession.
 I did all the hard work and collected none of the rewards.
 Yep, that’s how I roll.
-Not only that but in the space of a few seconds, I had lost all fluids.
-I’d have to manage until the next aid station.
+Not only that but in the space of a few seconds, I had no fluids on the bike.
+I’d have to manage like that until the next aid station.

 When I got there, I was surprised by how many people were stopped.
 Who stops at aid stations?
 Grab what you need, ride on!
-I found that if I bypassed the first table, it was easy enough to grab stuff—water and electrolytes, mainly, the occasional gel later—at the far end of the stations, so that’s what I did at all of them.
+I found that if I bypassed the first table, it was easy enough to grab stuff—water and electrolytes, mainly, and maybe the occasional gel—at the far end of the stations, so that’s what I did at all of them.
 By now the temperatures were soaring, so staying hydrated was essential.

-With most of the climbing occurring in the first third of the course, being able to see where I was was super useful in managing my effort.
+With most of the climbing occurring in the first third of the course, being able to see where I was helped manage my effort.
 Nice, 29 June 2029.

 The course-profile sticker is always good to keep handy.
 But the Ironman Group, in its infinite wisdom, seems to think that riders can read a size-3 font while managing to stay upright.
 Luckily, with a few handmade enhancements I had made the sticker much easier to read.